LuDaWhi/LuDaWhi/README.md

 I’m currently completing the LSE Data Analytics Career Accelerator, developing skills in Python, SQL, and Tableau.

 I’m looking to transition into a formal data analyst role, following a decade of working in NHS management.
-I’m particularly interested in the Charity and Energy sectors.
+I’m particularly interested in the Charity, Energy, and Healthtech sectors.

 ## 🧰 My Tech Stack